 We all know about FAQs but, believe it or not, no one frequently asks me questions about my trip up and down Haleakala Crater.
 Perhaps that’s a clue that I should have written about something else?
 Hmm… Well I’ve already dug a hole this deep so I’ll just keep on going.
 Just in case, as a preemptive strike I have prepared for you a list of Should Ask Questions should you find yourself in Maui with the need for speed.

-Why should I do Haleakala?
+Why should I visit Haleakala National Park?
 I can’t even pronounce it…

 Also, the stuff you can’t pronounce is often the best stuff.
 Hence, everything on the sushi menu, Worcestershire sauce, the levitation spell (“It’s LeviOsa, not LevioSA.”), all Icelandic places.